Mexico agrees to revised TV network auction plan for 2014

-MEXICO CITY (Reuters) - Mexico’s new telecommunications watchdog said on Wednesday it had revised the program for the planned auction of at least two nationwide television networks next year in order to weaken the duopoly power of the domestic market’s two dominant players.
+MEXICO CITY, Dec 18 (Reuters) - Mexico’s new telecommunications watchdog said on Wednesday it had revised the program for the planned auction of at least two nationwide television networks next year in order to weaken the duopoly power of the domestic market’s two dominant players.

 The Federal Telecommunications Institute (IFT) said the tenders would be in 2014 but did not give a narrower time frame for the plan, which aims to foster competition in an industry led by broadcaster Televisa, the world’s largest producer of Spanish-language television content.